MileHacker Logo

 • Passport & Visa: Original passport with 6+ months validity; required documents for your visa.

-• Travel Insurance Policy: Print and digital copies with emergency contacts.
+• Travel Insurance Policy: Print and digital copies with a list of emergency numbers.

 • International Driving Permit: When planning to rent a car.

-• Vaccination Records: Yellow Fever certificate (ICVP) and prescription list.
+• Vaccination Records: Yellow Fever certificate (ICVP) and prescription drugs list.

 • Reservations: Printed and digital copies of flights, accommodations, tours.